wdporter/i-am-that-vuepress/58-perfection-destiny-of-all/readme.md

 **M:**&ensp;You have brought in duality where there is none.
 There is the body and there is the Self.
-Between them is the mind, in which the Self is reflected as ‘I am’.
+Between them is the mind, in which the Self is reflected as “I Am”.
 Because of the imperfections of the mind, its crude and restless nature, lack of discernment and insight, it takes itself to be the body, not the Self.
 All that is needed is to purify the mind so that it can realise its identity with the Self.
 When the mind merges in the Self, the body presents no problems.